AIR-DISCOVER/ICRA-RM-Sim2Real/tutorial-RMUS-EP.md

 `/judgement/markers_time` is the topic to broadcast the successful time to place the mineral ore in the right exchange station.
 There are 4 states for each exchange station:

 1. `nan`, Wait for the client
-2. `0.0`, client EP robot moved, the markers timer started
+2. `0`, client EP robot moved, the markers timer started, no corresponding ore placed
 3. `[float]`, elapsed time of the ore get placed
 4. `None`, foul, you hit the exchange station, the marker(s) that you didn't put the right ore will no longer been recorded.